 VIDEO PODCAST: Discussion about Bernard Haitink (1929-2021), Salzburg, Roger Doyle's Finnegans Wake Project, the English Symphony Orchestra, the Chopin Competition Warsaw, Los Angeles Opera and other subjects in our hour-long November 2021 video.

-He was born in Wembley, London on 28 January 1944 and has gradually become separated from mainstream composers by his concern with the spiritual and a music directed towards its expression.
-His stature within the musical community has been rewarded by a British knighthood.
+He was born in Wembley, London on 28 January 1944 and gradually became separated from mainstream composers by his concern with the spiritual and a music directed towards its expression.
+His stature within the musical community was rewarded by a British knighthood.

 John Tavener died at his home in Dorset on 12 November 2013, aged sixty-nine.

 Ensemble.
 Nicely Contrasted - Mike Wheeler listens to Christmas music from Derby Bach Choir, Derventio Brass and Old Vicarage School Choir

 CD Spotlight.
 An Integral Part of Christmas - Carols from the SWR Vokal Ensemble, heard by Gerald Fenech. '... beautifully shaped and vocally refined and the voices come across clear and resonant.'

 CD Spotlight.
 New and Unusual - Winter and Christmas music from Papagena, enjoyed by Keith Bramich.
 'Everything sounds fresh ...'